-The Grossmünster, in Zürich, Switzerland, is a Protestant church built in Romanesque style.
+The Grossmünster, in Zürich, Switzerland, is a Protestant church built in the Romanesque style.
 It is one of the town’s four main churches.

 The Grossmünster Church was the starting point of the Swiss-German Reformation led by Huldrych Zwingli and Heinrich Bullinger in the first half of the 16th Century.
 The theological college which was then added to the monastery is now Zürich University.

-Sigmar Polke’s stained glass windows, the Romanesque crypt, Augusto Giacometti’s choral windows, Otto Münch’s bronze doors and the Reformation Museum cloister are just a few of many highlights of this church, which is the top attraction in Zurich.
+Sigmar Polke’s stained glass windows, the Romanesque crypt, Augusto Giacometti’s choral windows, Otto Münch’s bronze doors, and the Reformation Museum cloister are just a few of many highlights of this church, which is the top attraction in Zurich.